-The proposed rules use clear, concise language, and implement the requirements for registration.
-Clear, concise language allows the public, registrants, and schools to better understand the requirements for registration.
+The proposed rules use clear, concise language, and implement the statutory requirements for licensing.
+The clear, concise language allows the public, licensees, and schools to better understand the requirements for licensure.

 - 30. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
 There is no expected significant impact on business growth, job growth, or job elimination because of the rules. - 31.
 Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.